ioBroker/ioBroker.js-controller/docs/en/admin/objects.md

 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/admin/objects.md
-hash: DMi79mNPHtAyFf9auD8/ZdAnTERJDdihivu3xwtzF2Y=
+hash: pxWarwkA8qkfSJ5tQNJfuPZlJ1swsqd42CEAR9JkQs0=
 ---
 # The Objects window
 ?> ***This is a placeholder*** . <br><br> Help with ioBroker and expand this article.
 Please note the [ioBroker Style Guide](community/styleguidedoc) so that the changes can be accepted more easily.

 # The Objects tab
 All managed objects are located under this tab.
-For each instance, a folder is created here in which the data points you created are in a hierarchical structure.
+For each instance, a folder is created here in which the data points it creates are in a hierarchical structure.
 Objects can also be created and deleted here manually.
 Entire object structures can be uploaded or downloaded.
 Another button enables the expert view to be displayed.

 ## The title line
 The title bar contains icons for the most important processes.
 There is context help for each icon.